vandre-sales/meliva-ds/docs/docs/resources/contributing.md

 Form controls should support submission and validation through the following conventions:

+- Form Controls should extend from `WebAwesomeFormAssociatedElement`
 - All form controls must use `name`, `value`, and `disabled` properties in the same manner as `HTMLInputElement`
-- All form controls must have a `setCustomValidity()` method so the user can set a custom validation message
+- All form controls with the `disabled` property *NOT* reflect the `disabled` attribute.
-- All form controls must have a `reportValidity()` method that report their validity during form submission
 - All form controls must have an `invalid` property that reflects their validity
-- All form controls should mirror their native validation attributes such as `required`, `pattern`, `minlength`, `maxlength`, etc. when possible
+- All form controls should mirror their native validation attributes such as `required`, `pattern`, `minlength`, `maxlength`, etc. when possible and use the `MirrorValidator`.
 - All form controls must be tested to work with the standard `<form>` element

 ### System Icons